Correct-or-Crass/Trivia_API/README.md

 <a name="readme-top"></a>

-### This app is in the developmental phase. please see "Project Status" for more information
+### This app is in the developmental phase.
+Please see "Project Status" for more information

 <br>
 <a name="table-of-contents"></a>